-Figure 12.
+Figure 13.
 Typical Applications

-The loads must be chosen in order to guarantee the device normal operating conditions for junction temperatures from -40 °C to 150 °C. In case of permanent short-circuit conditions, the duration and number of activation cycles must be limited with a dedicated MCU fault management, using the fault reporting through the SPI.
-When driving DC motor or solenoid loads demanding multiple switching, an external recirculation device must be used to maintain the device in its safe operating area.
-In this case, an additional protection will be necessary to sustain reverse supply (Figure 9).
+The loads must be chosen in order to guarantee the device normal operating condition as junction temperature from -40 °C to 150 °C. In case of permanent short-circuit conditions, the duration and number of activation cycles must be limited with a dedicated MCU fault management using the fault reporting through SPI.

+Figure 14 describes the maximum turn-off current versus load inductance for single-pulse method, based on lab characterization results.
+When driving DC motor or Solenoid loads demanding multiple switching, an external recirculation device must be used to maintain the device in its Safe Operating Area.
+In this case, an additional protection will be necessary to sustain reverse battery (Figure 10).

-Two application notes are available:
+Two application notes are available in order to:

-- AN3274, which proposes safe configurations of the eXtreme switch devices in case of application faults, and to protect all circuitry with minimum external components. - AN2469, which provides guidelines for printed circuit board (PCB) design and assembly.
+- propose safe configurations of the eXtreme Switch devices in case of application faults and protect all circuitry with minimum external components (AN3274), - provide guidelines for Printed Circuit Board (PCB) design and assembly (AN2469).

-Development effort will be required by the end users to optimize the board design and PCB layout, in order to reach electromagnetic compatibility standards (emission and immunity).
+Development effort will be required by the end users to optimize the board design and PCB layout in order to reach electromagnetic compatibility standards (emission and immunity).